OneSignalDevelopers/unsubscribe-page-sample/README.md

    - The form's action attribute is set to this API endpoint in the form example.
    - In the button example, a click event listener is added to the button to make a POST request to this API endpoint.

+## ❤️ Developer Community

+For additional resources, please join the [OneSignal Developer Community](https://onesignal.com/onesignal-developers).

+Get in touch with us or learn more about OneSignal through the channels below.

+* [Follow us on Twitter](https://twitter.com/onesignaldevs) to never miss any updates from the OneSignal team, ecosystem & community
+* [Join us on Discord](https://discord.gg/EP7gf6Uz7G) to be a part of the OneSignal Developers community, showcase your work and connect with other OneSignal developers
+* [Read the OneSignal Blog](https://onesignal.com/blog/) for the latest announcements, tutorials, in-depth articles & more.
+* [Subscribe to us on YouTube](https://www.youtube.com/channel/UCe63d5EDQsSkOov-bIE_8Aw/featured) for walkthroughs, courses, talks, workshops & more.
+* [Follow us on Twitch](https://www.twitch.tv/onesignaldevelopers) for live streams, office hours, support & more.

+**Show your support** and give a ⭐️ if this project helped you :-)